Nottingham Music Service

 City school head teacher

-of primary schools in Nottingham have a whole class instrumental teaching programme against a national average of 58%Donate
+of primary schools in Nottingham have a whole class instrumental teaching programme run or supported by Nottingham Music Service against a national average of 58%Donate

-of young musicians in the city have progressed to National Qualifications Framework Level 1 compared to a national average of 18%Donate
+of young musicians in the city have progressed to National Qualifications Framework Level 1 compared to a national average of 16%Donate